Calling All High School Seniors!

 Need money to help with college expenses?
 Passionate about litter prevention in your community?
 Enter the 2016 Don’t mess with Texas Scholarship Contest for a chance to win a $6,000 grand prize scholarship or one of two $2,000 scholarship awards!

-Sponsored by Forestar and in partnership with Keep Texas Beautiful, the Don’t mess with Texas Scholarship recognizes the achievements of high school seniors who have taken a leadership role to prevent litter in their schools and communities and build awareness of the Don’t mess with Texas initiative.
+Sponsored by Forestar, the Don’t mess with Texas Scholarship recognizes the achievements of high school seniors who have taken a leadership role to prevent litter in their schools and communities and build awareness of the Don’t mess with Texas initiative.
 Scholarships are awarded based on student essays submitted with applications.

 Applications must be received by online submission or postmarked by March 26, 2016, midnight (CST).